bangkokrb/codewars.info/index.md

    - you can't use AI assistants like Github Copilot
    - English is not a requirement

-Still confused? watch [Live stream of codewar 2020](https://www.facebook.com/watch/live/?ref=watch_permalink&v=1016001628885678) to get the idea.
+Still confused? watch [Live stream of Code Wars 2020](https://www.facebook.com/watch/live/?ref=watch_permalink&v=1016001628885678) to get the idea.

 ## What are the questions like?